wmmunn/wmmunn/network-tooling-portfolio.md

 # Network Tooling Portfolio

-This page highlights public examples of my Python-based, AI-assisted network automation work.
+This page showcases public examples of my Python-based, AI-assisted network automation tools.
 These projects focus on making recurring network operations safer, more repeatable, and easier to review.

 ## Project Themes

-My tools generally fall into a few categories:
+My tools generally address these areas:

 - Network refresh and migration planning
 - Configuration comparison and normalization